TV Tropes Needs Your Help

 partners.
 Besides having all that creepy twin stuff

-, allowing the fresh sibling to take an injured one's place.
+, allowing the fresh brother to take the injured one's place.
+Needless to say, such a flagrant violation of the rules is a classic heel

 Nothing to do